bausano/manyagents.ai/content/posts/003_dragons_egg.md

 The monument is an unmistakable proof of intelligence.
-The human team transmits pulses down on the star, one pulse a second: one-two-three dot-dash number series; Dragon's Egg and Dragon Slayer in a 53 by 71 dot-dash pattern; then basic arithmetics.
+The human team transmits pulses down on the star, one pulse a second: one-two-three dot-dash number series; Dragon's Egg and Dragon Slayer in a 53 by 71 dot-dash pattern; basic arithmetics.
 Cheela soon realise that the messages aren't divine and Dragon Slayer isn't God.
-What God would spend a tenth of a cheela life to tell them that 2 + 2 is 4?
-Cheela call their correspondents "the Slow ones".
-They overcome tremendous obstacles to setup a basic reply device and only after receiving first cheela signals do the human scientists lear that the organisms on Dragon's Egg think million times faster.
+What God would spend a tenth of a cheela lifespan to say that 2 + 2 is 4?
+They call us "the Slow ones".
+Cheela overcome tremendous obstacles to setup a basic reply device and only after receiving first signals do the human scientists learn that the intelligence on Dragon's Egg thinks million times faster.

-TODO: human sending library; short friendships, ends by a meet up
+Humans start transmitting entire encyclopedia to fast-forward cheela civilization.
+They learn about the "hard direction".
+Machiavelli's ideas transform politics.
+Cheela are named after famous people: there are Leonardos and Einsteins, Xs and Ys.
+They also learn more about neutron stars and Dragon's Egg.
+One cheela correlates laying of the egg in the supernova explosion with large scale changes in Earth's biosphere and a mutation which differentiates Homo Sapiens from other great apes, tying the string which connects the fate of the two civilizations.

+TODO: short friendships, surpasing human knowledge, encrypting knowledge, meetup and farewell

 In the end, Dragon's Egg is a testament to the human captivation by extraterrestrial intelligence.
 And although recent research suggests that the